KnapsackPro/docs.knapsackpro.com/_posts/2021-04-23-estimate-database-connections-pool-size-for-rails-application.md

 If you use 2 threads in a single Puma process (worker) then it means those 2 threads can use the same pool of DB connections within the Puma process.

 It means that 2 DB connections will be open out of 5 possible.
-If any connection is dead, then more connections can be opened until 5 connections in the pool limit are reached.
+If any connection is dead, then more connections can be opened until the 5 connection pool limit is reached.

 ### Puma config: 2 processes and 2 threads per process